-- a number of resource units () determined by the 'number of resource units' field in the corresponding DCI according to Table 8.1.6-2 for UE configured with CEModeA, and Table 8.1.6-3 for UE configured with CEModeBmin⁡.
+- value of MRU' is determined by the 'number of resource units' field in the corresponding DCI according to Table 8.1.6-2 for UE configured with CEModeA, and Table 8.1.6-3 for UE configured with CEModeB;

+- if the UE is configured with higher layer parameter pusch-maxNumRepetitionCEmodeA, a number of resource units (MRU) is given by MRU=min⁡(2MMslotsUL, MRU'), where M is the value given by higher layer parameter pusch-maxNumRepetitionCEmodeA, MRU=MRU' otherwise.

 For a UE configured with CEModeA and the value of the 'number of resource units' field in the scheduling grant set to other than '00', the allocated resource block within a narrowband is given by where is the value of the 'resource allocation' field in the scheduling grant, and the allocated subcarriers within the allocated resource block is given in Table 8.1.6-1.